sarah1893/notes/docs/index.rst

 =============================================

 Welcome to pysheeet.
-This project aims at collecting useful python snippets in order to enhance pythoneers' coding expreiences.
+This project aims at collecting useful python snippets in order to enhance pythoneers' coding experiences.
 Any snippets are welcome.
 If you'd like to contribute, `fork pysheeet on GitHub`_.
 If there is any question or suggestion, please create an issue on `GitHub Issues`_.